claudioametrano/UnFATE/README.md

    * BIOPYTHON 1.59 or later : $ conda install biopython
    * BLAST command line tools: $ conda install -c bioconda blast
    * SPAdes: $ conda install -c bioconda spades
    * EXONERATE: $ conda install -c bioconda exonerate
-*  Pandas: conda install -c anaconda pandas

 1. Clone the UnFATE repository with (or download the .zip file from Github browser interface).
 Chose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument --first_use)
 $ git clone https://github.com/claudioametrano/UnFATE.git